Third Party Risk Management

 Third Party Risk Management (TPRM) program, governed by Information Security Office, is an initiative to reduce the risk to Institutional data and computing resources from outside parties and service providers.
 Information Security Office collaborates with Privacy, Office of General Counsel and Operations Departments to protect computing resources and digital intellectual property at the University.
 Drexel University relies on outside third-party service providers and cloud-based vendors for providing various services where service providers process or hold Institutional Data.
 Though Drexel University is committed to protect its data resources, it must ensure that third party service providers have appropriate controls to minimize the risk of data breach from unauthorized access or data loss.

-All university departments engaging third party service providers for any computing services for storing, processing, or transmitting of Institutional data are required to contact Information Security Office at firstname.lastname@example.org to begin the security assessment.
+Per INFORMATION SECURITY REQUIREMENTS FOR INSTITUTIONAL INFORMATION HELD BY THIRD PARTIES all university departments engaging third-party service providers for any computing services for storing, processing, or transmitting of Institutional data are required to contact Information Security Office at email@example.com to begin the security assessment.
 The process begins with the requester completing an initial "Vendor Information Gathering" form providing details about the services provided by the vendor.
 The Information Security Office (ISO) reviews the form and determines if a comprehensive security assessment will be required.

 In the final step, Information Security Office (ISO) highlights the level of risk from the vendor by providing a "risk rating" and summarizing risk findings with security recommendations in a formal Vendor Risk Assessment report.